 Every time you create a server, whether in the cloud or in your data center, configure it to disable abuse and enable your legitimate work.
-You might need to do some research to identify the specific steps required to secure your configuration, but the steps should be similar to those shown in Basic Cloud Server Security, which demonstrates the process of securing a cloud server running Ubuntu.
+You might need to do some research to identify the specific steps required to secure your configuration, but the steps should be similar to those shown in Basic Cloud Server Security, which demonstrates the process of securing a cloud server running the Ubuntu operating system.
 For that server, the steps are as follows:

 - Edit the SSH known_hosts file and remove entries that point to your server's IP address.

 - Give the admin user sudo privileges.

 - Disable unused ports.